Dr. Heckyl and Mr. Hype: Production

 Griffith says the film's title was one of five joke titles he originally came up with to show Francis Ford Coppola.
 He then showed them to Menahem Golan, who was talking to Griffith about writing The Happy Hooker Goes to Washington.
 After that fell through, Golan asked if Griffith had any other ideas.
 Griffith pitched him Dr Feelgood and Mr Hype, a black comedy about a hippie who invents a new drug that turns everyone into advertising executives.
 Golan agreed, but insisted that "the ugly guy is the good guy.”

 Griffith says he had only three weeks to write and prepare the film, four weeks to shoot and two weeks to edit.
 He was paid $25,000 to write and $25,000 to direct.
 Griffith originally wanted Dick Van Dyke to play the lead, but since Van Dyke was touring in a play at the time and was unavailable, Golan hired Oliver Reed.
 Griffith said, "I had to redo the entire picture in my head when he was cast, because it was a zany slapstick comedy and I got Oliver Reed – with that face and that voice!
 So I made it more lyrical."

 Sunny Johnson was cast the day before shooting started.
-She died a few years later of a brain hemorrhage.
 The script ran to 200 pages in length, and Griffith admits he never had time to cut it down properly.
 He also said he "fought with the producers over blood and gore versus comedy, and lost as usual."
 Griffith offered a role to old actor friend Jonathan Haze, who turned it down.
 However, Dick Miller and Mel Welles appear.